caiodomingues/devchallenges/my-team-page/README.md

 - What was your experience?

-I made it while streaming (but I was falling asleep 😂).
-Redid the code the day after and it's 10 times better now 😄.
+I did it live streaming at Twitch (but I was falling asleep 😂).
+I redid the code the next day and now it's 10 times better 😄.

 - What have you learned/improved?